Restaurants reopen around the U.S. with limits on number of diners among other rules

 Malls and retail stores can reopen, but casinos, video poker, live entertainment and bars are still closed.

-Some restaurateurs in the city decided to try reopening.
+Some restaurateurs decided to try reopening.
 Others planned to stick to takeout or stay closed all together.

 Kirk Estopinal, one of the owners of Cane & Table in the French Quarter, planned to open Saturday.
 Guests are supposed to order their food when they make a reservation online and are asked to wear masks.
 Cleaning will be stepped up, and bathrooms cleaned after every use.